Aditya-Shinde-21/Retail-Sales-Data-ETL-Pipeline/README.md

 ![Architecture Diagram](docs/Architecture.png)

 1. **Ingestion**
-   - Raw CSV/JSON files are read from an S3 source directory using `s3a://`.
+   - Raw CSV files are read from an S3 source directory using `s3a://`.
    - File discovery is handled dynamically.

 2. **Validation & Data Quality**